Deborah Needleman

 Deborah Needleman is an American editor and writer.
-She was editor-in-chief of T: The New York Times Style Magazine from September 2012 to December 2016.
-Prior to that she was editor-in-chief of WSJ., and the creator of the paper's weekend lifestyle section and before that, the founding editor-in-chief of domino.
+She was editor-in-chief of T: The New York Times Style Magazine and WSJ Magazine.
+She was also the creator of the paper's weekend lifestyle section and the founding editor-in-chief of Domino magazine.

 Early life

-Needleman grew up in Cherry Hill, New Jersey and graduated from George Washington University where she studied philosophy and art history.
+Needleman grew up in Cherry Hill, New Jersey, and graduated from George Washington University where she studied philosophy and art history.

 Career

-Needleman worked as a photographer's assistant for a freelance photographer before becoming the photo editor at The Washington Post Sunday magazine.
-She wrote about gardens and design for The New York Times, Slate, and House & Garden, where she was editor-at-large, before becoming a magazine editor.
+Needleman worked as a photographer's assistant before becoming the photo editor at The Washington Post Sunday magazine.
+She wrote about gardens and design for The New York Times, Slate, and House & Garden, where she was an editor.